briannazawadzki/examples/generate-fake-data/README.md

 * `create_butterfly.py` downloads a nice looking image from the `ceyda/smithsonian_butterflies` collection, uses PIL to greyscale and crop it, adjusts the flux value to match DSHARP IM Lup, then saves it as a numpy array.
 * `export_baselines.py` uses MPoL-dev/visread and casatools to extract real baselines from the IM Lup measurement set, and saves them as a numpy array.
 To save space, we take <5% of the visibilities.
 * `package_data.py` combines the two numpy arrays into a single archive, saved as `float32` to save space.
+* `requirements.txt` lists the python packages necessary for the analysis.
+You can install them with `pip install -r requirements.txt`
 * `Snakefile` is a snakemake file setting up the workflow.
 From this directory, you can run

 ```